Karen C. Johnson, MD, MPH, Co-Director of the TN-CTSI

 Daniel Dibaba, PhD, Sr. Research Specialist

-Dr. Dibaba will conduct face-to-face consultations with researchers to discuss study design, statistical and analytical resources, tools, and methods.
-He will also be responsible for conducting educational workshops in biostatistics and study design to various groups of researchers and trainees on campus.
+Dr. Dibaba conducts face-to-face consultations with researchers to discuss study design, statistical and analytical resources, tools, and methods.
+He is also responsible for conducting educational workshops in biostatistics and study design to various groups of researchers and trainees on campus.
 He has over 15 years experience as an Epidemiologist.